CarlaKeresztesi/CarlaKeresztesi/README.md

 ### My name is Carla, thank you for visiting!

-I'm a Full-Stack Software Engineer, Airline-Trained Pilot, and Corporate Hospitality Professional with a passion for building and creating impactful experiences.
-Whether crafting intuitive digital solutions, soaring above the clouds or delivering top-tier guest services, I am driven by precision, creativity, and a love for innovation.
+I am a Full-Stack Software Engineer, with previous experience as an Airline-Trained Pilot, and a Corporate Hospitality background.
+I am driven by precision, creativity, and a love for innovation.

-I have obsessive attention to detail, unequivocal love for making things that change the world or make a difference.
+I have obsessive attention to detail and unequivocal passion for making things that change the world.

 💻 Tech Stack: